djaus2/AziothubDeviceStreaming/README.md

 # AziothubDeviceStreaming
-A set of projects examining refactoring of the Azure IoTHub SDK Device Streaming Echo sample functionality as a .Net Core and as a UWP reusable library.
+A set of projects examining refactoring of the Azure IoTHub SDK Device Streaming Echo sample functionality as .Net Core and UWP reusable libraries.
 The aim is to develop a library taht implements the device and service functionality of IoT Hub DEvice Streaming that can be used in UWP apps.

 # NB: Code coming tomorrow